jack-allan/ctp/README.md

 ```
 Google Drive
 DropBox
-(Something more secure and/or anonymous)s
+(Something more secure and/or anonymous)
 ```

 ## Brainstorming